Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Warmogs Heart**: As a bonus action, you can give yoursel stacks of regeneration equal to two times your proficiency bonus.
 You can do this a number of times equal to your proficiency bonus before you must finish a long rest.

-**Allways Ready**: Whenever you roll initiative, if you are bloodied you instead start with 60% hit points.
+**always Ready**: Whenever you roll initiative, if you are bloodied you instead start with 60% hit points.

 **Health**: You gain maximum hit points equal to three times your level.